-According to the motivational speaker, Jim Rohn, “You are the average of the five people you spend the most time with”.
+According to the motivational speaker, Jim Rohn, “You are the average of the five people you spend the most time with.”

 You may have heard this several times, but do you realize your circle of friends could determine where you are financially speaking?

 If you’re looking for financial freedom, then look to associate yourself with financially successful people.
-Seek out these people at various venues like service organizations within the community, associations such as the Chamber of Commerce, Lions International etc.
+Seek out these people at various venues like service organizations within the community, associations such as the Chamber of Commerce, Lions International, etc.

 In 1993, with just three chapters of Harry Potter completed, J. K Rowling was divorced, jobless, broke, and a single mother.
 She had to rely on government handouts to survive.
 For two years, she worked steadily on the Harry Potter manuscript and was promptly rejected by 12 major publishers.
-Deflated but not knocked-out, Rowling persisted till a small publisher accepted to publish 1000 copies and paid her an advance of £1500.
+Deflated but not knocked-out, Rowling persisted until a small publisher accepted 1000 copies and paid her an advance of £1500.

 Rowling has since then sold more than 500 million copies of her Harry Potter books.
 And achieved celebrity status – being the first billionaire author and winner of multiple awards.